Waltsuuuu/puhelinluoettelo/README.md

 # Fullstackopen.com / Part 2 (Communicating with the server) / Puhelinluettelo (Phonebook)
-Simple phonebook using ReactJs.
-User can add/remove numbers.
-Users can search for names in the phonebook.
+Simple phonebook using ReactJs. <br/>
+User can add/remove numbers. <br/>
+Users can search for names in the phonebook.<br/>
-Numbers are saved to a json db.
+Numbers are saved to a json db. <br/>

 # Development
-npm run dev
+npm run dev<br/>
 json-server --port 3001 --watch db.json